 During the year that each of our children were born, I bought an Easter Basket for each of them from a special custom basket maker and on the bottom of that basket you will find the year stamp of the same.
 The kids have used these baskets every year as they’ve grown, surviving outdoor Easter Egg hunts big and small.
 They clean up just fine and are the perfect size to keep the gift giving in check and while offering more than enough storage for the candy they are sure to gather and enjoy.

 Choose a Signature Gift

 I have a special collection of eggs that are only for use by the Easter Bunny.
-Each year I make sure that I use this special collection of eggs.
+Each year I make sure that I use this special collection of eggs in our backyard Easer Egg Hunt to keep the kids guessing.
 If in our neighborhood egg hunt or somewhere else I see this pattern, I go out and get a fresh set so that my daughter doesn’t put two and two together that the Easter eggs she sees on Easter morning or from anywhere other than the Easter Bunny.

 Choose Favorite Candies